-Another area of our team's expertise within the agri-tech sector is in the processing of harvested food products and ingredients.
-For example, in edible-oil processing a number of chemical processing techniques are relied upon, including degumming, neutralising, bleaching, deodorising and dewaxing, which continue to be a rich source of innovation.
+Another area of our team's expertise is in the processing of harvested food products and ingredients.
+For example, in edible oil processing, a number of chemical processing techniques are relied upon, including degumming, neutralising, bleaching, deodorising and dewaxing, which continue to be a rich source of innovation.

-Our team has, for example, drafted and prosecuted applications directed to new processes for removing, as well as preventing, heavy metal ion, free fatty acid and carcinogenic contaminants in vegetable oils intended for human consumption.
+Our team has drafted and prosecuted applications directed to new processes for removing, as well as preventing heavy metal ion, free fatty acid and carcinogenic contaminants in vegetable oils intended for human consumption.

-A further area of chemical innovation within the agri-tech sector which has been attracting increasing attention relates to the protection of new food products and beverages.
-Our team has accumulated significant experience in prosecuting applications directed, for instance, to sweetener compositions and formulations in the beverage industry, as well drafting and prosecuting applications directed to new food product innovations in the fast food industry.
+A further area of chemical innovation within the agri-tech sector which has been attracting a lot of attention relates to the protection of new food products and beverages.
+Our team has accumulated significant experience in prosecuting applications directed, for instance, to the extraction of natural products for use in nutraceutical compositions and functional foods, and to those directed to sweetener compositions and formulations in the beverage industry.
+We also have substantial experience of drafting and prosecuting applications directed to new food product innovations in the fast food and confection industries.